-In this article, you learn what is cast iron and 7 different types of cast iron, properties, application, advantages and more.
+In this article, you learn what is cast iron? and different types of cast iron explained with their composition, application, advantages, and disadvantages.

 Carbon is present in the following two forms: